marcusgg10/sheffield-inequalities/README.md

 # Where did the data come from?

 <img width="689" height="765" alt="image" src="https://github.com/user-attachments/assets/8fc477d4-d337-44a4-ac29-9549cac089da" /><img width="689" height="155" alt="image" src="https://github.com/user-attachments/assets/280f08e9-325c-40f9-a2ba-b795c28b3db4" /><img width="690" height="172" alt="image" src="https://github.com/user-attachments/assets/629c705d-5372-4063-9720-9437f0790ff8" />

+# Value Index

+Comprimising of the Z-Score of my GCSE Grade Variable (75% weight) and Weighted Level 4 Qualification variable (25% weight) to make 'Education score' variable then minus the Z-Score from the Weighted Average House Price variable to get an intial Affordability Index.
+Then adjusted the values so the index is relative to the minimum and maximum values in the dataset and made it a 0-10 scale.